it-academy-svhec/intro-to-programming/primers/C Programming Hello World Primer.md

     }
     ```

 1. You can invoke the GNU C Compiler by using the `gcc` command in the Replit CLI.
+Click the Shell tab on the right to access the Terminal window.
 This command takes a variety of parameters, which can be shown by running `gcc --help`.
 Remember, source code has to be compiled to machine code (language) before it can execute on a computer.
 As an intermediary step, source code is converted to assembly language often stored in RAM until eventually being translated to binary.
 Compiler generates binary instructions that can be interpreted by the CPU's specific archiecture (e.g., Intel x86-64 or ARM).

     Compile your main.c file into a binary executable program by running the following command: